 Glancing at one TSH result and reporting ‘normal’ like I had suffered a cold was simply not enough.
 To get to the root cause of the issues, to bolster and support my body and thyroid to recover a little more needed to be done.
 By implementing a wellness plan under the guidance of a nutritionist I have seen vast improvements, as I have supplemented and aided my body my psychological symptoms are all but gone.

 It may take a bit of time to get over the ordeal but who would come through this situation without their mental health being totally unscathed?

 Looking back, I described four symptoms of an overactive thyroid at my six-week postnatal check.
 I told the doctor I was often wide awake when my baby was asleep, but this was recorded as just new mum tiredness.

 If I had been listened to and taken seriously, if the medical profession had acknowledged the symptoms of my condition I am certain that some of the traumatic manifestations could have been avoided.
-If a blood test was taken as a first port of call I wouldn’t have had to stop breast feeding so abruptly, with such fear and uncertainty.
+If a blood test was taken as the first port of call I wouldn’t have had to stop breastfeeding so abruptly, with such fear and uncertainty.
 If I had been left on the thyroxine I wouldn’t have faced an additional four months of relentless depressive thoughts.
 The management of my condition was none existent, I didn’t feel like I was under anyone’s care.
-I felt abandond by the medical profession.
+I felt abandoned by the medical profession.